Children Of Helicopter Parents: Does Helicopter Parenting Hurt Your Child's Future?

 Some of the common signs of the helicopter parenting style can include:

-- If they play a sport, you are constantly trying to correct or help the coach.
+If they play a sport, you are constantly trying to correct or help the coach.
+Not giving them a sense of control in terms of the sport they like to play or experience.

 Many of these signs also apply to the lawnmower parenting style.
-This is when parents refuse to let their child experience any obstacles, so they mow over every obstacle for them.
+This is when parents refuse to let their children experience any obstacles, so they mow over every obstacle for them.
+Most parents who employ this parenting style can cause kids to have poorer emotional health, increased emotional problems, feelings of helplessness, and an inability to cope with failures and challenging situations.
+These kids may struggle to navigate challenges in a complex school environment.

 Free-range parenting, on the other hand, is another one of the styles of parenting.
 However, with free-range parenting, parents allow their child to experience their own natural consequences.
 Some parents might be tempted to go this route to avoid helicopter parenting, but this style can also have negative consequences.
 Some parents who go this route may seem like uninvolved parents as they may let their child do things they might not be ready for.
 The most effective parenting style is authoritative parenting, which combines high warmth with high responsiveness.